indutny/bud/README.md

     "security": "ssl23",

     // Path to default TLS certificate
+    // NOTE: Could be an array of certs
     "cert": "keys/cert.pem",

     // Path to default TLS private key
+    // NOTE: Could be an array of keys
     "key": "keys/key.pem",

-    // **Optional** Passphrase for the private key "passphrase": null,
+    // **Optional** Passphrase for the private key
+    // NOTE: Could be an array of passphrases "passphrase": null,

     // **Optional** Cipher suites to use